Hermeticism: Hermetic Order of the Golden Dawn

-Unlike the Societas Rosicruciana in Anglia, the Hermetic Order of the Golden Dawn was open to both sexes and treated them as equals.
-The Order was a specifically Hermetic society that taught alchemy, kabbalah, and the magic of Hermes, along with the principles of occult science.
+The Hermetic Order of the Golden Dawn was a specifically Hermetic society that taught alchemy, qabalah, and the magic of Hermes, along with the principles of occult science.
+The Order was open to both sexes and treated them as equals.

+Arthur Edward Waite, a member and later the head of the Golden Dawn, wrote The Hermetic Museum and The Hermetic Museum Restored and Enlarged.
+He edited The Hermetic and Alchemical Writings of Paracelsus, which was published as a two-volume set.
+He considered himself to be a Hermeticist and was instrumental in adding the word "Hermetic" to the official title of the Golden Dawn.

 The Golden Dawn maintained the tightest of secrecy, which was enforced by severe penalties for those who disclosed its secrets.
-Overall, the general public was left oblivious of the actions, and even of the existence, of the Order, so few if any secrets were disclosed.
+Overall, the general public was left oblivious of the actions and even the existence of the Order, so few, if any, secrets were disclosed.